Planning & Preparing for Pregnancy

 Stay physically active

 The Australian government says that women should be aiming for 150-300 minutes of moderate-intensity physical activity per week.
 This can include things like walking, jogging or even some household chores.
+Of the 150-300 mins of exercise, two sessions per week should include resistance training.
 Staying active is important at all times; particularly when planning for pregnancy.

 For one, it can ensure you stay in good physical shape throughout your pregnancy, making it easier when it’s time to give birth.
 You can also prevent or lessen common problems – like back and joint pain.
 There is also some evidence to suggest that regular exercise can decrease the risk of miscarriage and increase the chance of having a baby in some women.